 Who is the point of contact for eProsecutor questions and issues?

 Ron Weight will be the eProsecutor Administrator for the state.
 He is your first point of contact with any questions or requests.
 He will then communicate with Journal Technologies Inc (JTI) as needed to work out any issues.
 He will be able to add users and other administrative tasks.

 How do we add an additional user when/if that becomes necessary?

 A new user can be added whenever necessary.
-Contact Ron at UPC with the necessary details
+Contact Ron at UPC with the necessary

 for the new user.
-If all 150 users provided for by the contract are already assigned, an additional
+Since all 150 users provided for by the contract are already assigned, an additional

 charge for the user will be assessed and payable to JTI as per the current rates.
 If the new user is

 replacing a previous user, then no additional fee is necessary, but you MUST report that to Ron so he

 What, if any, are the video storage limits?

 We have determined that video can NOT be stored in the system.
 There is just too much of it and the database space and bandwidth required to store video and the costs associated with that are just too high.

 What are the recommendations for storing video?

 It is recommended that video be handled as you currently manage it.
 You can add a note to a case that indicates where and how the essential video is stored.